kianhean/AWSBuildMonitor/readme.md

 run command aws configure and enter credentials

-ensure crendtials have sufficient permissions
+ensure crendtials have sufficient permissions, namely

 get_pipeline_state

+for the resource

 ### Edit enviroment.ini
 Add enviroment.ini.sample with pipeline name and save file as enviroment.ini